r00k13d3v/sap-post-cc-ui5/README.md

 # sap-post-cc-ui5
-Example for make a call from SAP Business Technology Platform.
+Example for making calls from SAP Business Technology Platform to a local machine with UI5.